 Winchester apples, pumpkins, squash, and gourds are the Krop’s Crops you can get your hands on.
 They also offer fresh-pressed apple cider, mums, fall decorations made by local artists, and hayrides for the family.
 11110 Georgetown Pike, Great Falls

 Crooked Run Orchard

 This farm has a variety of apples available for picking, and wholesale pumpkins and gourds are on hand for purchase.
 37883 E. Main St., Purcellville

 Great Country Farms

-Visitors can pick their own apples, grapes and pumpkins and have access to playgrounds, kid-friendly activities and animals.
+Visitors can pick their own apples, grapes, and pumpkins and have access to playgrounds, kid-friendly activities, and animals.
 The market includes homemade canned projects, fresh vegetables, animal feed, and decor.
-Join in on the fall festivities with pumpkin picking, marshmallow roasting and the Great Country Farms corn maze.
-There will also be pumpkin munchin’ with the infamous P-Rex with freshly made cider and doughnuts.
-Guests will need to wear face masks, social distance and complete their visit within a three-hour window. // 18780 Foggy Bottom Road, Bluemont
+Join in on the fall festivities with pumpkin picking, marshmallow roasting, and the Great Country Farms corn maze.
+18780 Foggy Bottom Rd., Bluemont